Fish Tank Siphon Stopper® Key Features

 - Siphon Stopper® cap allows surface circulation and aeration

-- Siphon stopping cap is above water line, yet below the lids to minimize evaporation
+- Siphon stopping cap is above the waterline, yet below the lids to minimize evaporation

 - Can be manipulated in multiple positions to easily control water circulation